-- Have a recognised Christian tradition that can identify with Protestant, Catholic and Orthodox churches' beliefs and faith expressions and accept ACC's Statement of Faith. - 2.
-Be aware and supportive of PCUK's Mission and Vision. - 3.
+- 1. Have a recognised Christian tradition that can identify with Protestant, Catholic and Orthodox churches' beliefs and faith expressions and accept ACC's Statement of Faith. - 2.
+Be aware and supportive of ACC's vision. - 3.
 Be accountable for their pastoral work as a single body to ACC and refrain from any activity that brings ACC or the wider ministry of pastoral care into disrepute. - 4.
 Hold the Guidelines for Good Practice in Pastoral Care for their pastoral workers. - 5.
 Uphold the principle and practice of equipping pastoral workers through training. - 6.
 Uphold the principle and practice of supporting its pastoral workers through clear systems, caring for one another and establishing practices of self-reflection and self-care. - 7.
 Not offer services beyond the affiliate's ability to deliver safely and as appropriate to any members training, skill and competence. - 8.
 Adhere to good practice standards by: - offering a safe place for employed, contracted and voluntary staff and members of the public to work from and/or receive services from. - offering services to members of the public without discrimination.
 The Equality Act 2010 defines and describes various forms of discrimination in relation to nine protected characteristics.
-Good equality practice encourages consideration of other groups of people who may be marginalised or disadvantaged. - having open and fair recruitment policies which follow the letter
+Good equality practice encourages consideration of other groups of people who may be marginalised or disadvantaged. - having open and fair recruitment policies which follow the letter and the spirit of the law in relation to protected characteristics (see above) for staff, contractors and volunteers. - having open and fair means of responding appropriately when a service user needs to raise a concern or a complaint.